 Mallaig lies at the end of the evocatively named "Road to the Isles."
-It is also the terminus for the West Highland Railway from Fort William and the focus for a network of ferry services to Skye, to the Small Isles, and to the Knoydart peninsula.
+It is also the terminus for the West Highland Railway from Fort William and the focus for a network of ferry services to Skye, to the Small Isles, to South Uist and to the Knoydart peninsula.
 It is somewhere that will be visited sooner or later by most travellers to the Highlands, and whether you arrive by road, rail or boat, you find a large village of great character in a simply stunning setting.

 The fortunes of the fishing industry in Oban had been transformed by the arrival there of the Callander & Oban Railway in 1880, and it was clear that securing a railway terminus would be critical to Mallaig's future fortunes.
-It nearly didn't happen, however.
+It nearly didn't happen.
 As originally planned, what became known the Mallaig Extension of the West Highland Line was meant to take a left turn at Lochailort and finish at a new fishing port planned on the southern shore of Loch Ailort at a place called Roshven Farm.
-But the the landowner at Roshven wouldn't agree terms, while Lord Lovat was very keen indeed to bring the railway to Mallaig.
+But the landowner at Roshven wouldn't agree terms, while Lord Lovat was very keen indeed to bring the railway to Mallaig.

 After the boom of the 1960s came the bust of the 1970s.
-Ovefishing led to quotas and other restrictions on the fishing fleet, while the future of the railway from Fort William was cast into uncertainty.
+Overfishing led to quotas and other restrictions on the fishing fleet, while the future of the railway from Fort William was cast into uncertainty.
 Meanwhile the pattern of ferry routes changed to reflect the much greater importance of vehicle ferries, and Mallaig became displaced by Ullapool as the main ferry terminus for Stornoway; by Oban as the ferry terminus for services to Barra and South Uist; and by Kyle of Lochalsh as the main ferry terminus for the Isle of Skye.

 Today's Mallaig is once again bustling and thriving.
-The primary school has been replaced, and the building of a secondary school had ended the need for pupils from across western Lochaber to board on a weekly basis in Fort William.
+The primary school has been replaced, and the building of a secondary school has ended the need for pupils from across western Lochaber to board on a weekly basis in Fort William.
 Meanwhile, the continuing success of the port led to the building of a new outer harbour in 1998 to relieve pressure on the inner harbour.

 For the visitor, Mallaig is a fascinating place.
 It is a working port, and it is the port rather than the tourist that forms the main focus of the activity of the town.
 It makes a refreshing change to find a Highland town that still has this option.
 But if you have a soft spot for the sea and for boats (and if you don't, what are you doing in western Scotland?) then Mallaig is one of the most attractive and interesting places you'll see.
 And while you are here, the Mallaig Heritage Centre is well worth a visit.